tonishka/tp/docs/DeveloperGuide.md

 _{more aspects and alternatives to be added}_

+### View person feature

+Given below is an example usage scenario and how the view mechanism behaves at each step.

+Step 1.
+From the person list screen, the user executes `view 2` to view the contact details of the second person in the address book.
+A `ViewCommand` is constructed with the `Index` of the person to de displayed.

+Step 2.

 ### \[Proposed\] Data archiving

 _{Explain here how the data archiving feature will be implemented}_